EsrefPivcic/FindMyRoute/README.md

 ## Additional Features

 - The application provides help buttons on every component/page to assist users in understanding how to use each feature.
+Either way, we are sure you will get the hang of it.
+Thank you for checking out our app!